Several years ago, I went through a painful breakup. It all ended late on a Friday night.

 By getting clear about what you want and learning how to communicate your needs effectively, you can change things.
 (For more on this, check out my blog post).

-If you want to explore this further, shoot me a note and we can set up time to chat.
+If you want to explore this further, let's talk.
 I'm here to help!